Lenovo IdeaPad U300s

-The Lenovo U300s is an Ultrabook-class notebook computer.
+The Lenovo U300s is a laptop model produced by Lenovo as part of the Ultrabook family.

 Features

 The Lenovo U300s features Intel Rapid Start Technology which allows for faster start-up times while conserving battery life.
 This technology allows the U300s to start almost instantly.
 The U300s also makes use of m.2 SSDs instead of regular hard drives in order to improve start times.
 The U300s' battery can last for up to eight hours.
-This exceeds the five hours required by Intel's Ultrabook specification.

 Design

 The U300s weighs 1.58 kilograms and is only 18.3 mm thick.
 It measures 324mm in width and 216 in depth.
 As the case of the U300s does not use a tapered design it incorporates full-sized ports as opposed to the "mini" ports used on many other small laptops.

 The U300s has an aluminum case with top and bottom panels in "Graphite Grey" with a silver body in between.
 As of February 2012 Lenovo has plans to release a "Clementine Orange" version of the U300s.
 The U300s has a small power brick that is slightly larger than a deck of playing cards.